Kosheen

 Kosheen are an Anglo-Welsh electronic music group based in Bristol.
-The group consist of singer-songwriter Sian Evans, songwriter-producer Ron Mcelroy and drummer Mitchell Glover.
-The name Kosheen derives from the name of a North American Apache warrior, Cochise.
-In Japan, it was discovered that a combination of the Japanese words for "old" (古, romanised transliteration "ko") and "new" (新, "shin") would make "Kosheen" in Japanese.
+The group originally consisted of singer-songwriter Sian Evans, songwriter-producer Markee Ledge and producer-songwriter Darren Beale.
+Currently it consists of Evans, songwriter-producer Ron McElroy and drummer Mitchell Glover.
+The bandname Kosheen is inspired by the name of the North American Apache warrior, Cochise.

 History

 Resist (1999–2002)

 Their first album, Resist, was released in September 2001 on Moksha Recordings/BMG and reached number eight in the UK album chart.

 Kokopelli (2003–2005)

 Their second album, Kokopelli—released in August 2003 on Moksha Recordings/Sony and named after a mythical Native American spirit—focused less on drum and bass beats and more on guitar riffs and darker-toned lyrics.
 It outperformed its predecessor in the UK album chart by reaching number seven, and the single "All In My Head" also reached number seven, but it did not sell as well as its predecessor.